 According to data from the Phoenix Police Department, domestic violence homicides increased by 180% year-over-year during the first eight months of 2020 as compared to the same period in 2019.
 This demonstrates that people were already under significant stress even before the holiday season got started.

 Domestic violence charges can result from many different situations and do not always involve a husband abusing his wife.
 People may be victims of domestic violence regardless of gender.
 Under ARS 13-3601, domestic violence can also include acts involving people who share children in common, ex-spouses, people who live in the same household, children who live in the same home, and people who are related by blood.
 It also can include acts involving people who are currently or who were formerly in a romantic or sexual relationship with each other.

-The Corona Virus pandemic will likely cause even more stress during the holidays.
+The long-term effects of the Covid-19 pandemic definitely impacted the 2020 holidays, and unfortunately will carry into the 2021 holidays as well.
 More people are suffering substantial economic pressures caused by job losses.
 The increased strain associated with spending more time at home with family members under difficult financial and health circumstances can also be difficult.

 If you have been accused of an act of domestic violence, you should retain an experienced criminal defense lawyer at the Shah Law Firm as soon as possible.

 What can be Charged as a Domestic Violence Crime?

 Crimes of domestic violence depend on the relationships between the accused and the alleged victims.
 Many different offenses can be charged as domestic violence-related offenses, including the following: